stellar/xdrgen/README.md

 are the .x files used for the
 [stellar-core project](https://github.com/stellar/stellar-core).

-Xdrgen presently supports two output languages:  ruby, and golang:
+Xdrgen presently supports three output languages:  ruby, javacript, and golang:

 - ruby: complete support
-- golong: mostly complete, but union support and nested definition support is still buggy
+- javascript: buggy and experimental
+- golang: buggy and experimental

 Testing is _very_ sparse, but will improve over time.